Nicolaus Copernicus: 55 Cancri A

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name for 55 Cancri A was Copernicus.

 Copernicus Gesellschaft

 A German non-profit society founded in February 1988 at the Max Planck Institute for Aeronomy to promote international collaboration in the geo- and space sciences.
 The society supports open-access scientific publishing, organizes scientific conferences (including those of the European Geophysicists' Union and European Meteorological Society), and presents the Copernicus Medal for "ingenious, innovative work in the geosciences and planetary and space sciences, and in their exceptional promotion and international cooperation".

 Poland

 Copernicus is commemorated by the Nicolaus Copernicus Monument in Warsaw, designed by Bertel Thorvaldsen (1822), completed in 1830; and by Jan Matejko's 1873 painting, Astronomer Copernicus, or Conversations with God.

 Named for Copernicus are Nicolaus Copernicus University in Toruń; Warsaw's Copernicus Science Centre, the Centrum Astronomiczne im.
-Mikołaja Kopernika (a principal Polish research institution in astrophysics) and Copernicus Hospital in Poland's fourth largest city, Łódź.
+Mikołaja Kopernika (a principal Polish research institution in astrophysics), Copernicus Hospital in Poland's fourth largest city, Łódź, and the Wrocław Airport, Port lotniczy Wrocław im.
+Mikołaja Kopernika or in English: Nicolaus Copernicus Wrocław Airport.